 These are eight of our current top road trip gadget picks right now.

 Best for Powering Everything: Aikenuo 6 Port Car Adapter

 We’re all traveling with more tech gear than ever before, and most of it needs to be charged from a USB port.
 If your vehicle isn’t outfitted with enough (or any) of them, it’s time to pick up a good multi-USB car charger.
 We like this Aikenuo adapter for a few reasons.

-It’s well-priced, especially for a charger with six USB sockets — most of the competition tops out at four or five.
-It’s also nice to see a cable that’s over four foot long, since it lets you easily extend the charger into the back seat for passengers.
+It’s well-priced, especially for a charger with six USB sockets: most of the competition tops out at four or five.
+It’s also nice to see a cable that’s over four feet long, since it lets you easily extend the charger into the back seat for passengers.

 Best of all, four of the ports are QuickCharge 3-compatible, and the other two can still put out 2.4 amps each.
 Rated to 96W, it’s one of the few car chargers that can happily charge multiple phones and tablets at full speed.

 If you need something slightly different, we recently checked out several more of the best wireless and USB car chargers.
 It’s also worth investing in some quality cables.
 Cheap ones tend to break quite quickly, and Anker has long been our preferred brand for charging cables of all kinds.

 Make sure you get the right length for your requirements.
 Long cables are ideal for passengers who also need to charge their gear, while short ones are much better for powering your phone when it’s in a holder a few inches above the charger.Buy on Amazon

 Best for Safety: Ecoangel Rechargeable LED Road Flares